SatoshiNextTechLab/BlockSCM/README.md

 ### The Problem
 1. **Differential Pricing**: Companies prefer keeping their pricings a secret, since this allows them to pay lower prices when outsourcing to developing countries.
-2. **Numerous parties invovled**: Mediating between so many parties can be a big problem for logistics-providers, slowing down the delivery of services and creating a large overhead for logistics.
+2. **Numerous parties involved**: Mediating between so many parties can be a big problem for logistics-providers, slowing down the delivery of services and creating a large overhead for logistics.
 Furthermore, a centralized mediator of these parties can misuse power to perfer some parties over others.
 3. **Quality & Compliance issues**: Procuring a replacement for defective parts is a long-drawn and uncomfortable process.
 4. **Inevitable disruptions**: LEAN "on-demand" manufacturing falls flat in a situations where natural disasters and socio-economic problems are common.
 For example, Japan (frequently affected by earthquakes) has outsourced most of it's supply chain logistics to other countries.
 7. **Centralization**: A central mediator for parties is required, which centralizes power in the hands of a few and is a gateway to misuse of resources.